mauzey1/cmor3_documentation/mydoc/mydoc_cmor3_CV.md

 ### CMIP6 Control vocabulary minimum requirements.

-   * CMOR 3 required a new Control Vocabulary file which must contains 4 mandatory keys for CMIP6.
+   * CMOR 3 required a new Controlled Vocabulary file which must contains 4 mandatory keys for CMIP6.
        * institutions_ids:  A dictionary of of registered institution IDs with a description.
        * source_ids:  A dictionary of registered source IDS (model) with a ```specific``` description.
        * experiment_ids:  A dictionary of experiment_ids (CMIP6) pointing to a dictionary  of ```specific``` metadata.